albertomh/djereo/docs/src/featurelist.md

 - [django-permissions-policy](https://pypi.org/project/django-permissions-policy/){target=\"_blank"}
   is used to apply sensible restrictions to block annoying & intrusive web APIs.
 See the `PERMISSIONS_POLICY` setting for details.
+- Cross-Origin-Opener-Policy: by default Django sets this to the secure `same-origin` value.
+- Cross-Origin-Embedder-Policy & Cross-Origin-Resource-Policy: these are set to their most secure values by means of a custom middleware, `SecurityHeadersMiddleware`.
+There is an open ticket to add these to Django ([#31923](https://code.djangoproject.com/ticket/31923){target=\"_blank"}).

 ## 🧪 Tests